shermanlo77/cptimeseries/README.md

     * Training set: 1995-1999 inclusive
     * Test set: 2000-2019 inclusive

 To reproduce the results, run the script `multiseries.py` to do MCMC sampling.
-20,000 MCMC samples are required to reproduce the results, this is not programmed to be the default.
+20,000 MCMC samples are required to reproduce the results.
+This is programmed to be the default but should be noted if one wants to checkpoint during a run.
 Afterwards, run the script `multiseries_forecast.py` to do forecasting.
 Figures are plotted and saved in the `figure` directory.

+The scripts `multiseriesgp.py` and `multiseriesgp_forecast.gp` are versions with GP smoothing when forecasting.

 Results are saved in the `result` directory.
 When results from previous runs are detected, it will resume the run up to the provided number of samples.
 Delete the directory if you wish to restart the sampling process from the start.